 A community Q&A service is recommended, apart from e-mail support.

 AWhere’s mission is “to deliver the most complete agricultural information and insight for real-time agriculture decisions, every day, globally.”

-aWhere’s partners have ran field trials and have found:
+aWhere’s partners have run field trials and have found:

 iShamba in Kenya – “The program has experienced a drop-out rate of only .45%.
 This is due to some polled farmers reporting yield increases of 50% and output increases of 80%, while 63% report having changed their practices thanks to the information provided by iShamba services.”

-While there isn’t any peer reviewed research on aWhere’s activities, their data sets are utilized in many academic papers:
+While there is not any peer reviewed research on aWhere’s activities, their data sets are utilized in several academic papers:

 In context photographs (0)